conp-pcno-training/SDC-LOSSLESS/_episodes/04-segmentation.md

 Now that the data files have been segmented, you might notice that the EEG.data structure has three dimensions instead of two. the first dimension is for number of channels and the second is for number of time points, just as before.
 The new third dimension is for number of trials (i.e. epochs).  they can be used to generate ERPs or to perform other kinds of analyses.
 You'll also notice that the second dimension representing the number of time points is signficantly smaller because it is not representing the number of time points within the original file anymore, but the number of time points within each epoch.

 The segmented files are now in a state that allows us to generate ERPs and perform other types of analyses.
+[Here]({{ page.root }}/files/seg_face_house.htb) is a sample segmentation `*.htb` script based on the code above.

 {% include links.md %}